nyCloud/stack_edit_notes/Daily Notes/Frontend Study Notes - VUE.md

 </script>
 ```

-#### 1.3.
-Element Attribute Binding (v-bind)
+#### 1.3. v-bind
-To bind a JavaScript value or expression to Html element attribute
+To bind a JavaScript value or expression to html element attribute
 ```html
 <!DOCTYPE html>
 ...